conmurphy/vagrant-ucsd/README.md

 This provider exposes quite a few provider-specific configuration options:

-* `access_key` - The access key for accessing the Cisco CloudCenter API
+* `access_key` - The access key for accessing the Cisco UCS Director API
-* `username` - The username for accessing the  CloudCenter API
+* `username` - The username for accessing UCSD
-* `host_ip` - The host IP address of the CloudCenter Manager
+* `host_ip` - The host IP address of UCS Director
-* `deployment_config` - A JSON file used by CloudCenter to deploy the desired infrastructure
+* `catalog_item` - The catalog item/template from which you wish to deploy a new VM
+* `vdc` - The name of the VDC in to which the VM will be deployed
+* `vm_name` - The name you would like to assign to the deployed VM

 ## Synced Folders

 There is minimal support for synced folders.
-Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the CloudCenter provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.
+Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the UCSD provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.